Chew/TARDIS-Docs/docs/chemistry-lab/index.md

 With the material reducer, you can reduce a substance to its component elements.

-[Click to see vanilla item/block material reductions!](material-reductions) (does not include compound reductions)
+[Click to see vanilla item/block material reductions!](/chemistry-lab/material-reductions) (does not include compound reductions)

 ![material reducer block](/images/chemistry/material-reducer-block.png)

 Remember our Chemical compounder?
 With this machine, we can reduce it back to its atoms used to created it.
-You can access this by right clicking the block above or by running `/tardischemistry gui reduce`
+You can access this by right-clicking the block above or by running `/tardischemistry gui reduce`

 ![material reducer gui](/images/chemistry/material-reducer-gui.png)